ErpNetDocs/tech/advanced/user-business-rules/index.md

 So the condition is met when the value of the specified attribute and the  specified value compose a true statement with the selected comparison  type.
 For example, IsActive = True or Quantity < 100.0 and more.

-> [!NOTE]
->
+> [!Note]
-> If there are more than one conditions, the rule would be applied when all conditions are true.
+> If there is more than one condition, the rule will be applied when **all** conditions are true.

 The actions which may be executed by the rule contain the following information:

 - Action No - consecutive number of the action, unique within the user business rule;
-- Action Type - specifies the type of action to be performed by the rule.
-Possible values are: SETVALUE and FAIL.
-For more information on the  action types see [Business rules Actions - Action types](action-types/index.md);
+- Action Type - specifies the [type of action](https://github.com/ErpNetDocs/tech/blob/master/advanced/user-business-rules/action-types/index.md) to be performed by the rule.
+Possible values are: [SETVALUE](https://github.com/ErpNetDocs/tech/blob/master/advanced/user-business-rules/action-types/setvalue.md) and [FAIL](https://github.com/ErpNetDocs/tech/blob/master/advanced/user-business-rules/action-types/fail.md).
 - Parameter1 Type, Parameter2 Type, Parameter3 Type - the type of the parameter specifies how to obtain the parameter value;
 - Parameter1 Value, Parameter2 Value, Parameter3 Value - the actual value of the parameter.